-Still relatively new to the scene, the Canon EOS R5 is a full-frame mirrorless camera that sits near the top of Canon’s new mirrorless range.
-It can be used with any RF lens and as such there are a range of options available for R5 owners.
+The Canon EOS R5 is a full-frame mirrorless camera that sits near the top of Canon’s new mirrorless range.
+It can be used with an increasing range of RF-mount lenses, so there is now a good amount of choice for R5 owners.

 The bulk of RF lenses are available exclusively from Canon, which sells a mix of ultra-wide zooms, prime lenses, and telephoto options.
-However, there are a handful of other third-party lens manufacturers that provide RF lenses, with others such as Tamron and Sigma aiming to release RF-compatible lenses sometime in 2022.
+However, there are a handful of other third-party lens manufacturers that provide manual-focus RF lenses, with the hope that others such as Tamron and Sigma will release RF-compatible AF lenses soon.

 The main factors to consider when choosing a lens for the Canon EOS R5 are focal length, aperture range, image stabilization, and size or weight.
 If scenic landscapes is your thing it might be worth considering wide-angle lenses in order to capture a wider field of view.
 But if it’s important to get close to a distant subject such as wildlife or sports then a telephoto lens is required to reach far-away subjects and bring them larger in the image.

 For those interested in capturing photographs with shallow depth of field then a wide aperture is essential.
 This also helps when capturing images in low light situations as it will allow more light to pass through onto the R5’s image sensor, thereby creating good exposures even in dark situations.
 Also, a lens’ ability to focus closely may also appeal to photographers shooting macro wildlife subjects such as flowers or insects, but is equally at home in the commercial studio when photographing small products such as clothing or jewelry.